Huntridge Performing Arts Theatre

 - Dec 24, 2009 — Remembering Cinerama (Part 45: Las Vegas)

 - Mar 7, 2008 — Historic Vegas theatre in danger

 Opened on October 10, 1944 and designed by architect by S. Charles Lee, the Huntridge Theatre was a popular movie theatre for over forty years.
 After closing in 1977 it was twinned with a dividing wall built down the center of the auditorium.
 It re-opened in 1980, but closed only months later.
 Re-opened in 1983, it closed as a movie theatre in 1989.

-The theater was closed on December 31, 2001 and was taken over by an adjoining retail store to be used as storage.
+The theatre was closed on December 31, 2001 and was taken over by an adjoining retail store to be used as storage.

-The theater has been rebuilt and at least externally restored, and it reopened as a concert venue for mostly alternative/metal acts in 2002, but closed in July 2004 for ‘remodeling’.
+The theatre has been rebuilt and at least externally restored, and it reopened as a concert venue for mostly alternative/metal acts in 2002, but closed in July 2004 for ‘remodeling’.

-The Huntridge Theatre was placed on the State Register of Historic Places and has a covenant placed on it, that it cannot be destroyed until 2017.
+The Huntridge Theatre was placed on the State Register of Historic Places and had a covenant placed on it, that it cannot be destroyed until 2017.